 #Step 7: Maintenance and support

 Per year, iOS and Android receive updates.
-To ensure that it continues to have the best user experience, it is necessary to update the app appropriately, Includes bug fixes, enhancements, and current function tweak.
+To ensure that it continues to have the best user experience, it is necessary to update the app appropriately, Including bug fixes, enhancements, and current function tweaks.

 Types of Telemedicine

 There are three major forms of telemedicine including store-and-forward, remote monitoring and digital services in real-time.
 Each of these has a valuable role to play in overall healthcare and can offer measurable telemedicine benefits for both Clinic Staff and patients if properly used.

 Store-and-forward telemedicine surpasses the need for the medical practitioner to meet in person with a patient.
 Instead of this, when obtained from the patient, data such as medical images or bio-signals can be sent to the specialist when appropriate.
 This practice is common in the dermatological, radiological, and pathological medical fields.

 This technique may save time with proper planning and treatment, and allow medical practitioners to serve the public more fully with their services.
 This depends, though, on a background report and written facts or photographs rather than a physical examination that may cause misdiagnosis like complexity.

 Remote monitoring also known as self-monitoring or self-testing uses a variety of technology tools to remotely monitor a patient’s health and clinical signs.
 This is used widely for chronic disease control, such as cardiovascular disease, diabetes mellitus, and asthma.

 Remote monitoring advantages include cost reduction, more frequent monitoring and greater patient satisfaction.
 There is a possibility that the tests conducted by the patients themselves might be unreliable, but the findings are usually considered to be comparable to the tests performed by the professionals.

 #3 Real-Time Telemedicine